 How many times a day do you compare yourself to somebody else?
-We meet an old friend or see photos of people we follow on social media and we immediately go through a comparison list in our head: Her hair looks shinier but my style is definitely better… her kids go to a more renowned school, but mine are certainly better-behaved… ooh, she lives in such a beautiful house, I wish I lived there…and everything looks so organized and clean and she´s running her own business at the same time, I wonder when she makes time for all of that… maybe I should be trying harder, I´m probably just wasting my life here… And here we go, in an instant we start doubting our whole existence.
+We meet an old friend or see photos of people we follow on social media and we immediately go through a comparison list in our head: Her hair looks shinier but my style is definitely better… her kids go to a more renowned school, but my kids are certainly better-behaved… ooh, she lives in such a beautiful house, I wish I lived there…and everything looks so organized and clean and she is running her own business at the same time, I wonder how she makes time for all of that… maybe I should be trying harder, I am probably just wasting my life here… And here we go, in an instant we start doubting our whole existence.
 Based on what?
-Based on an edited and retouched image we´ve seen somewhere on the Internet or based on a story that somebody wanted to present to us.
+Based on an edited and retouched image we have seen somewhere on the Internet or based on a story that somebody wanted to present to us.

 “Every minute you spend wishing you had someone else´s life is a minute spent wasting your own.”

 Comparison is the quickest way to rob ourselves of joy and contentment.
 It makes our lives look insignificant, meaningless and messy.
 Instead of celebrating your progress, you envy the achievements of others.
 Instead of focusing on the things that bring you joy, you are lying on the ground defeated by the success of others.
 Many times we strive to reach a goal that wasn´t meant for us in the first place.
 When trapped in a comparison game, we think that we should be headed a certain direction because everybody else is.
 We abuse ourselves because we want to prove to the world that we are as good, as smart and as cool as everybody else.
 We are willing to throw away our heart and exchange it for a little bit of praise and approval.
 The only way to heal the wounds caused by comparing is to let go of what we think our life should look like and find enough love for the life we are living.
 Here are a few things I do to stop myself from playing the comparison game:

 1. Every time I´m mentally in somebody else´s life, I bring myself back